-This introduced me to the world of breathwork and since then I’ve spent hundreds of hours learning from many of the world's best breathwork mentors and certified in several of the world’s leading breathing techniques (but the learning never stops!).
+This introduced me to the world of breathwork.
+Since then I’ve spent hundreds of hours learning from many of the world's best breathwork mentors and certified in several leading breathing techniques (but the learning never stops!).

 I’ve been fortunate enough to learn the Wim Hof Method directly from Wim Hof personally, and have taught alongside him, including teaching 200 people at the Winter Expedition in Poland (something only a few instructors have done).
 I’m also the only Wim Hof Method instructor in South Australia.

 I teach people of all ages and backgrounds looking to maximise their potential, including athletes, military personnel, medical professionals & hopefully... you!

 Certified Level 2 Wim Hof Method Instructor

 XPT Performance Breathing® Certified

 The two right angled triangles represent our lungs, our respiratory system; the foundation of our overall health and the key to unlocking our full potential.

 The line that bisects the triangles, together with the triangle, is the elemental symbol for air.
 To me it also symbolises the connectedness between the systems in our body, in particular the autonomic nervous system, and how we are able to influence it via how we breathe.

 The red and blue colours serve two meanings.